-As a Programme Country scholarship recipient you received a TOTAL of € 35,000 €
+As a Programme Country scholarship recipient you receive:

-- 1,000 € per year for travel costs, installation and other type of costs - 4,500 € per year as a contribution to participation costs; registration at two or three host universities, EMMC administrative costs, access to all facilities, insurance - 24,000 € monthly allowance
+- 4,500 € per year as a contribution to participation costs; registration at two or three host universities, EMMC administrative costs, access to all facilities, insurance. - A maximum of 24,000 €, monthly allowances of 1,000 € each, paid monthly for the period of your studies.